OakAndClay/plutus-pioneers-notes/week07/StateMachineNotes.md

     Finished        == Finished          = True
     _               == _                 = False
 ```
-`GameDatum`
-* includes a second constructor called `Finished` to represent the final state of the state machine.
-  * It will not include a UTXO.
-  * We need it for the state machine to work.
-* The definition of equality for `GameDatum` needs to include the `Finished` constructor.

 ```
 {-# INLINABLE transition #-}
 transition :: Game -> State GameDatum -> GameRedeemer -> Maybe (TxConstraints Void Void, State GameDatum)